-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "CASA".
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "CASA".

 We and all directors and officers and the holders of substantially all of our outstanding stock and stock options have agreed that, without the prior written consent of Morgan Stanley & Co.
 LLC on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus, which we refer to as the restricted period: